ppresto/AKS-Sandbox/README.md

 ## Build AKS Cluster

 Use the root directory to build an AKS Cluster.

-If you want to automatically deploy AKS and vault together you can skip this page and look at `./install-vault-raft/main-aks-and-vault.tf.example`
+Note: If you want to automatically deploy AKS and vault together you can skip this page and go to [Provision AKS and Install Vault with Integrated Storage](./tree/master/install-vault-raft "Provision AKS & Vault")

 To deploy AKS update the aks.auto.tfvars file with your information.
 See a working example: `cat ./aks.auto.tfvars`